Modernizes campus networks.

 RPVST+ interoperability for Cisco networks

-Dell EMC Networking OS 6.1 provides a seamless interface with RPVST+ enable greater flexibility and interoperability with Cisco networks.
-Dell EMC Networking switches support both Rapid Spanning Tree Per-VLAN (RSTP-PV) and Spanning Tree Per-VLAN (STP-PV) with a high degree of interoperability with other vendor implementations.
+Dell Networking OS 6.1 provides a seamless interface with RPVST+ enable greater flexibility and interoperability with Cisco networks.
+Dell Networking switches support both Rapid Spanning Tree Per-VLAN (RSTP-PV) and Spanning Tree Per-VLAN (STP-PV) with a high degree of interoperability with other vendor implementations.

-The Dell EMC Networking RSTP Per-VLAN is the IEEE 802.1w (RSTP) standard implemented on individual VLANs and interoperates with Cisco RPVST+.
+The Dell Networking RSTP Per-VLAN is the IEEE 802.1w (RSTP) standard implemented on individual VLANs and interoperates with Cisco RPVST+.
 With RSTP-PV, traffic load balancing on a per-VLAN basis is accomplished with the creation of separate spanning-tree instances.

 Policy Based Routing (PBR) on Layer 3 devices